DennisKubitza/MatchMeUp/README.md

 1.  **Run `1_Analysis_AAB_based.Rmd` multiple times.** This script must be configured and run for **each of the six professional groups** (including "all professions").
     * Before each run, open `1_Analysis_AAB_based.Rmd` and change the selected profession group in the configuration section (around line 6).
     * You must run this for the **"all professions"** category before proceeding to scripts 2 and 3.
-    * To run script 4, you must first execute script 1 for **all five specific profession groups**.
+    * To run script 4, you must first execute script 1 additionally for **all five specific profession groups**.

 2.  **Run `2_Analysis_Spillover_based.Rmd`.** This script uses the output generated for "all professions."